learn-co-curriculum/npm-lab/README.md

 ## Getting Started

-Before we can create a `package.json` file, we'll need an project and a project folder to contain all the files.
+Before we can create a `package.json` file, we'll need a project and a project folder to contain all the files.
 For this code-along, we'll be building out a clock application that changes color every second.